ndidplatform/ndidplatform.github.io/index.md

 <div markdown="1" class="flash mb-3">

-**Note:** This diagram treats the NDID platform as a black box, only showing the interaction between parties (Users, RP, IdP and AS).
+**Note:** The following diagram treats the NDID platform as a black box, only showing the interaction between parties (Users, RP, IdP and AS).
 For more technical information about how the platform works and communicate securely under the hood, please see the [technical overview](technical-overview.html).

 </div>